alondrajy/MFENet/README.md

-# Multi-scale Frequency Enhancement for Effective Blind Image Deblurring
+# Multi-scale Frequency Enhancement Network for Blind Image Deblurring

 ## 1. Abstract
 >Image deblurring is a fundamental preprocessing technique aimed at recovering clear and detailed images from blurry inputs.
 However, existing methods often struggle to effectively integrate multi-scale feature extraction with frequency enhancement, limiting their ability to reconstruct fine textures, especially in the presence of non-uniform blur.
 To address these challenges, we propose a Multi-scale Frequency Enhancement Network (MFENet) for blind image deblurring.
 MFENet introduces a Multi-scale Feature Extraction Module (MS-FE) based on depthwise separable convolutions to capture rich multi-scale spatial and channel information.
 Furthermore, it employs a Frequency Enhanced Blur Perception Module (FEBP) that utilizes wavelet transforms to extract high-frequency details and multi-strip pooling to perceive non-uniform blur.